 While snorkeling, everything possible to be seen was below us, from seagrasses to stretches of sand to an entire world of coral.
 It came in all types, from those growing in shallow water where it was nigh impossible to float over it without scratching myself, to the deeper waters where I dived down past plunging cliffs sporting huge collections.
 These were the equivalent of coral high-rise living, with fish swimming through every type of entrance and corridor.

 Spying on the Fish

 And the fish?
 I swam amongst every fish imaginable, from tiny transparent things smaller than my little finger with an electric blue stripe down their back (they were baby swordfish) to a large groper.
-Just when I thought there are no more to be seen, I would spy another type.
-Clown fish played amongst the sea anemones, and the sandy floor was littered with slugs, sea cucumbers and spiky sea urchins.
-Giant clams lurked in the deeper waters, of the type in every childhood adventure which traps unwary sea divers by clasping fast around their leg.
+Just when I thought there are no more to be seen, I would spy on another type.
+Clownfish played amongst the sea anemones, and the sandy floor was littered with slugs, sea cucumbers, and spiky sea urchins.
+Giant clams lurked in the deeper waters, of the type in every childhood adventure which traps unwary sea divers by clasping fast around their legs.
 The coral proved as varied as the fish.
 I swam past coral more than twice my height; there was coral in the shape of brains, while others lilted in the current like seaweed.
 Some sprouted luminescent tips of blue, or red.

 Swimming With Sea Turtles at Amédée